Trev's Perfection: 1947

 Before an attendance of 55,000 he won the 1947 English Greyhound Derby.
 The triple crown was achieved by virtue of winning the Scottish Greyhound Derby on 5 July and Welsh Greyhound Derby on 26 July.
 He finished the year as the leading prize money winner with £4,042, which constituted a new record at the time.

 1948

+The 1948 racing year would see the end of his racing career.
 On 1 April 1948, Trevillion, his head kennel-man Arthur Hancock and Trev's Perfection left on the Queen Mary for the United States where the greyhound failed to make an impression.
 They returned to the United Kingdom and Trev's Perfection was retired to stud in 1948.